stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

   * Pipeline seed
 * Ensemble of pipelines
   * A group of modules or pipelines as an entity with well defined functionality
+* Variables
+  * Input / output / parameters are all variables
+  * Input / output are public variables accessible to other modules
+  * Parameters are private variables local to a module

 To banish
 * Block
 * Step